Menu

 Award details

-In conjunction with The Literary Consultancy we are offering up to three poets, prose writers and children’s writers the chance to receive an in-depth editorial report on their work in progress, worth up to £300 each.
+In conjunction with The Literary Consultancy we are offering up to three poets, prose writers and children’s writers the chance to receive an in-depth editorial report on their work in progress.
 You must be working towards a full-length work (e.g. a novel, work of creative non-fiction, poetry collection or short-story collection).
-Although your manuscript does not have to be complete, you must be in a position to submit the manuscript for assessment during 2023.
+Although your manuscript does not have to be complete, you must be in a position to submit the manuscript for assessment before the end of February 2025.
 Unpublished and previously published writers may enter work in this category.

-In addition to the Free Read, writers will receive access to the Northern Writers’ Awards Network.
+In addition to the Free Read, writers will receive £500 and access to the Northern Writers’ Awards Network.

 Entry details